How to Avoid Tolerating Poor Performance

 When using this model to diagnose opportunities for improvement, a simple way to get started is to ask employees in team meetings or one-to-one:

-When asking this question, be prepared to be surprised and follow up with probing questions such as; What is the real challenge? or What else?
+When asking this question, be prepared to be surprised and follow up with probing questions such as: What is the real challenge?
+Or What else?

 In my application for the Behavioral Engineering Model, I have polled hundreds of employees across many different industries, and the most frequently selected performance improvement factor needed is information and feedback, followed by tools and resources.
 The only exception that I have found is with new hires, who often choose skills and knowledge.